 A group of students completing their post-secondary education in Canada was recently interviewed about how they enjoyed studying in the country.
 The group was also asked to discuss the reasons that made them choose Canada as an international education destination.
 They explained, in the above video, that Canada is known for offering educational programs that are recognized globally at rates that are more affordable that other countries.
 Canada also boasts a safe, multicultural society with colleges and universities that strive to see their students succeed.

 The first step is deciding which Canadian colleges and universities to apply to.
 Canada Campus Visits can help with that.
-By joining us on one of our campus tours, you’ll be able to experience life on up to 10 institutions first-hand and make an informed decision when you’re ready to submit your application.
+By joining us on one of our campus tours, you’ll be able to experience life at up to 10 institutions first-hand and make an informed decision when you’re ready to submit your application.

 A letter of acceptance from a Canadian institution